 Move to lower cost channels for conversion

-As mentioned various points above, moving to lower cost channels for conversions and adjusting what a conversion is can dramatically reduce your CAC.
+As mentioned in various points above, moving to lower-cost channels for conversions and adjusting what a conversion is can dramatically reduce your CAC.
 This is especially important for B2B SaaS, and SEO can help you get there.

 Build your brand